So, you want to send some items from Singapore? And you want to do it cheaply but reliably, right? Then this guide is for you.

 All shipping has peak periods.
 These normally fall in the European summer months when many relocations happen and between the Gregorian calendar New Year and Chinese New Year.
 In peak periods costs rise as demand is greater.

-To get an instant comparison of freight rates by sea, air, or truck, you can use this handy comparison tool at World Freight Rates.
+To get an instant comparison of freight rates by sea, you can use our moving comparison form.

 If you are packing up your apartment or house and looking to relocate away from Singapore, then I would suggest you look straight to a relocation company.
 With years of experience and specializing in packing up households, they will be best placed to give you a realistic quote and time frame for the size and volume of your shipment, as well as handle all the logistics.